 Woodworkers strongly dislike lifting heavy sheets of plywood.

-Which is why the track saw is so popular for woodworkers: instead of lifting the plywood to the saw you bring the saw to the plywood.
+This is why the track saw is so popular for woodworkers: instead of lifting the plywood to the saw, you bring the saw to the plywood.

 But there are other advantages to a track saw: